|

 demolish the unusual marble-clad facade—which prompted architecture

-are also urging the LPC to hold hearings on proposals to demolish two
+Preservationists are also urging the LPC to hold hearings on proposals

-1952.
-Are these buildings worthy of permanent designation?
-Is the
+Avenue, built in 1952.
+Are these buildings worthy of permanent

-Grace Building on West 57th Street of merit, as 30 Under 30 suggested?
+designation?
+Is the Grace Building on West 57th Street of merit, as 30

-or One Chase Manhattan Plaza at Pine and Liberty, as the architect
+Under 30 suggested? or One Chase Manhattan Plaza at Pine and Liberty, as

-Robert A. M. Stern proposed?
-The outcome of this debate will set the
+the architect Robert A. M. Stern proposed?
+The outcome of this debate

 |